Henri Moreau de Melen

 Eugène Ernest Marie Henri Moreau de Melen (20 August 1902 – 31 May 1992) was a Belgian soldier and politician, most notable for holding the position of Minister of Justice and Minister of Defence.
 He resigned his office and served with the Belgian battalion during the Korean War (1950–1953).

 Background and personal life

-Henri Moreau de Melen came from the Liège region of Belgium.
+Henri Moreau de Melen was born in Liège, Belgium on 20 August 1902.
 His father, Eugène Moreau, was a professor at the University of Liège.
 His mother was Marie Malherbe.
-Henri studied for a law degree and practiced as a lawyer in Liège.
-In 1940, at the outbreak of World War II he was conscripted into the Belgian Army.
-He was taken prisoner by German forces, and held as a prisoner of war until 1945.
+Henri studied for a law degree and later practiced as a lawyer in Liège.
+He served as a lieutenant in the Belgian Army during the German invasion of Belgium in World War II in May 1940.
+He was taken prisoner of war and held at Oflag X-D until 1945.